juhorosq/pwgen/README.md

 ### Build Time Dependencies

-No dependencies besides C standard library.
+C standard library and GNU getopts (part of glibc).
 Any C compiler supporting C99 or later should build the program.

 Tested with GCC on Debian GNU/Linux.